louiseGrandjonc/louisemeta.com/content/blog/indexes-btree.md

 - A block number for the fast root
 - The level of the fast root

 The pointer to the root can change.
 It's a bit early to go into the details, but after an insert, it can be necessary to split the current root into two pages, in which case a new root is created with pointers on the splitted pages.
-Pages splits will be detailed in [the insert algorithm part of this article](/blog/indexes-btree#inserting-in-a-btree).
+Pages splits will be detailed in [the insert algorithm part of the next article](/blog/indexes-btree-algorithms#inserting-in-a-btree).

 If you prefer using `pageinspect` here is the query returning information on the metapage.